deliveroo/deliveroo.engineering/sustainable-testing.md

 - the very small `spec_helper`;
 - any files in `spec/support` it needs to function;
 - the single class that is being tested;
-- (optionally) support classes, e.g classes of objects you need to inject as dependencies.
+- (optionally) support classes, e.g. classes of objects you need to inject as dependencies.

 This guarantees running just that spec has a minimal footprint, does not